oneapi-src/SYCLomatic/docs/dev_guide/frequently-asked-questions-faq.rst

 for includes.
 To add an additional path for the tool to use when searching for includes during migration, use the option ``--extra-arg="-I<extra include path>"`` in your migration command.
+Alternatively, if you are using a compilation database, then you can add ``-I<extra include path>`` to the compile command for the necessary files.